Financial-Times/upp-provisioners/Tutorial.md

   1. Check the logs of one of the new instances: `fleetctl journal -f my-app@2.service`

 Summary
 -------

 In the tutorial you have created a new service to deploy, build a new cluster and deployed the service to the cluster.
 This means you have become familiar with some back CoCo concepts and fleet/docker commands.

 Questions
 ---------

 1. Should I create the GitHub repo in the Financial-Times organization?
 If so it needs a different naming convention, e.g. `duffj-coco-cluster`.
+1. Suggested value for `ENVIRONMENT_TAG`?
+1. Do I need a personal pair of AWS keys?
+Or is there a shared set I can/should use?